puristajs/purista/website/src/handbook/5_custom_events.md

 # This control sidebar index
 index: 6
 # This is the icon of the page
-icon: cloud fas
+icon: hand-holding-magic fas
 # This is the title of the article
-title: Scaling
+title: Custom events
 # A page can have multiple tags
 tag:
   - Guide